 Grohmann Knives - Founded in 1957 by Rudolph Grohmann, his daughter Berta, and son-in-law Mike Babinec, Grohmann Knives has been producing handcrafted quality products for more than 35 years.
-It remains a family owned enterprise who share their founders' pride of excellence and tradition. www.grohmannknives.com
+It remains a family-owned enterprise that shares its founders' pride of excellence and tradition.
+Visit www.grohmannknives.com

-The Palace - The original structure was built as a theatre "The Palace" c1905, where townfolk and visitors were entertained with live theatre and silent film.
-It ceased operations in the early 1920's when it was sold to the Logan family.
+The Palace - The original structure was built as a theatre "The Palace" in 1905, where townsfolk and visitors were entertained with live theatre and silent film.
+It ceased operations in the early 1920s when it was sold to the Logan family.
 The top floor has been completely restored to its original appearance.

 Advocate Printing & Publishing Company Limited was founded in 1891.